Alison Flowers

 Alison Flowers is an American journalist who investigates violence, police conduct and justice.
-She was a finalist for a Pulitzer Prize for Audio Reporting in 2021 for her work on the podcast Somebody, which tells the story of Shapearl Wells, mother of Courtney Copeland who was killed outside a Chicago police station in 2016.
+In 2023, she won a Pulitzer Prize for Audio Reporting and a Peabody Award as part of the production team for “You Didn’t See Nothin,” which was also named one of The 100 Best Podcasts of All Time.”
+She was also a finalist for a Pulitzer Prize for Audio Reporting in 2021 for her work on the podcast Somebody, which tells the story of Shapearl Wells, mother of Courtney Copeland who was killed outside a Chicago police station in 2016.
 She won an Emmy for her work on the SHOWTIME documentary 16 Shots and is the author of Exoneree Diaries: The Fight for Innocence, Independence and Identity (Haymarket Books, 2016), a portrait of four exonerated criminals.

 Early life and education

 Alison Flowers earned a Master's degree from the Medill School of Journalism in 2009.
 She is also an alumna of The OpEd Project and a volunteer mentor for GlobalGirl Media, working with four student journalists to tackle the subject of gun rights and violence in the city.